-The board of directors of the Company currently consists of eight members and is divided into three classes of directors, with three directors in Class I, three directors in Class II and two directors in Class III.
+The board of directors of the Company currently consists of seven members and is divided into three classes of directors, with two directors in Class I, three directors in Class II and two directors in Class III.
 Directors serve for three-year terms with one class of directors being elected by our stockholders at each annual meeting to succeed the directors of the same class whose terms are then expiring.

-At the Annual Meeting, two Class III directors, nominated by the board of directors, will stand for election to serve until the 2021 annual meeting of stockholders or until their successors are duly elected and qualified or until their earlier resignation or removal.
-On May 15, 2018, Mr. Steven J. Boyd was appointed to the Board as a Class I director.
-Thomas Balland will not stand for re-election at the Annual Meeting.
+At the Annual Meeting, two Class III directors, nominated by the board of directors, will stand for election to serve until the 2024 annual meeting of stockholders or until their successors are duly elected and qualified or until their earlier resignation or removal.

-At the recommendation of the nominating and corporate governance committee, the board of directors has nominated Mr. Stephen From and Mr. Peter Greenleaf for election as the Class III directors of the Company.
-Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy "FOR" the election of Mr. Stephen From and Mr. Peter Greenleaf.
+At the recommendation of the nominating and corporate governance committee, the board of directors has nominated Stephen From and I. Keith Maher, MD for election as the Class III directors of the Company.
+Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy "FOR" the election of Stephen From and I. Keith Maher, MD.
 The nominees have agreed to stand for election and, if elected, to serve as a directors.
 However, if any such person nominated by the board of directors is unable to serve or will not serve, the proxies will be voted for the election of such other person or persons as the nominating and corporate governance committee and the board of directors may recommend.